Labour threatens Johnson with Commons defeat over vaccine passports

 Mr Johnson accused Sir Keir of trying to “score cheap political points” and noted: “Everybody can see we have to wait until the end of September … when [young people] will all have got the two jabs, before we consider something like asking people to be doubled jabbed before they can go into a nightclub.”

-Reacting to Labour’s statement opposing vaccine passports, the Lib Dems’ home affairs spokesperson Alistair Carmichael said: “It took him long enough, but I am glad that Keir Starmer has come out against vaccine passports.”
+Reacting to Labour’s statement opposing vaccine passports, the Lib Dems’ home affairs spokesperson Alistair Carmichael said he was “glad” that Sir Keir had appeared to come out against the government’s plans.

-The MP added: “We need a united front against these illiberal and unworkable proposals and a national campaign through the summer to convince the government to change course.”
+Mr Carmichael told The Independent: “Labour under Keir Starmer cannot help but swivel because they haven’t decided which way the wind is blowing.
+We need a national campaign this summer to scrap these authoritarian proposals.
+Liberal Democrats will oppose these illiberal vaccine passport plans – no ifs, no buts.”

 A group of 42 Conservative MPs have reportedly signed a Big Brother Watch declaration against Covid status certification denying individuals “access to general services, businesses or jobs”.
-Dozens of Labour MPs have also signed the declaration.
+Dozens of Labour and Lib Dem MPs have also signed the declaration.

 Earlier on Wednesday, a senior minister appealed to sceptical Tory MPs to consider vaccine passports for uniquely risky settings such as nightclubs – saying they were being proposed with the “heaviest of hearts”.